Roll20/roll20-api-scripts/Hexploration/README.md

 _v1.2 Updates:_
 * Added Maximum Reveal Distance configuration.
 While this is set, hexes currently being drawn will only be revealed if you are within the specified number of hexes.
+* Line of sight is enforced when revealing hexes.
+* Hexes can now be given icons.

 This script allows GMs to draw a polygon on a hex-gridded map and fill in each hex inside that polygon with an opaque hexagon.
 It's great for hex-based